Governikus/AusweisApp/docs/integration/README.en.rst

 Test mode for self-authentication (Test-PKI)
 ''''''''''''''''''''''''''''''''''''''''''''

-In general, the self-authentication is a build-in service of AusweisApp2 and can only be used with genuine ID cards.
+In general, the self-authentication is a built-in service of AusweisApp2 and can only be used with genuine ID cards.
 However, when in test mode, AusweisApp2 uses a test service allowing for self-authentication with a test ID card.